jonasbn/til/cpan/test-compile.md

 And you can with luck use it in a CI/CD pipeline to catch errors before they are deployed.

-This is the commoon way to use Test::Compile:
+This is the common way to use Test::Compile:

 ```perl
 #!perl